MinnTrit/image-scrapping/README.md

 Usage example:
 ![image](https://github.com/MinnTrit/image-scrapping/assets/151976884/9b2336d6-c487-4fba-b66a-3c064ddda9ed)

-After the completion of the process, you can refer to *image_output.output_list* to see the result in the dataframe as the following image:
+After the completion of the process, you can refer to *sub_code_list.output_list* to see the result in the dataframe as the following image:
 ![image](https://github.com/MinnTrit/image-scrapping/assets/151976884/5b1af8d2-5f4d-42ab-b9af-498d585838d5)

   * Cleaning up the data frame to push the data to the database: